Michigan vs. Michigan State College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Michigan and its opponents have gone over the current 51-point total in four of seven games (57.1%) this season.
+- Michigan has combined with its opponents to put up more than 50.5 points in four of seven games this season.

-- The two teams combine to score 72 points per game, 21 more than the total in this contest.
+- The combined points per game average of the two teams, 72, is 21.5 points greater than Saturday's over/under.

-- These two squads combine to surrender 33 points per game, 18 fewer than this contest's over/under.
+- The 33 combined points per game that these two squads have allowed this season are 17.5 fewer than the 50.5 over/under in this contest.

-- The Wolverines and their opponents have scored an average of 52 points per game in 2021, one more than Saturday's total.
+- The average total in Wolverines games this season is 52, 1.5 points more than Saturday's total of 50.5.

-- The 51-point over/under for this game is 2.4 points below the 53.4 points per game average total in Spartans games this season.
+- The 53.4 PPG average total in Spartans games this season is 2.9 points more than this game's over/under.

 Michigan Stats and Trends